DiscreteTom/UniStart/README.md

     count.AddListener(() => print(count.Value));
     count.AddListener((value) => print(value));
     count.AddListener((value, oldValue) => print(value));
+    // Only set the value if it is different from the current value,
+    // this is to prevent unnecessary change events. count.SetChecked(1);

     // For collections, there are 2 AddListener overloads: list.AddListener(() => print(list.Value));